mlm20/electronics1-logbook/Markdown/Lab 1.md

 ## Task 6 - Measure DC Voltage

-After setting the signal generator to output a 2.5 V DC current, the multimeter read 2.42 V whereas the oscilloscope read ~0.2 V.
+After setting the signal generator to output a 2.5 V DC current, the multimeter read 2.42 V whereas the oscilloscope read ~~~0.2 V.~~ 2.6 V.

 For DC voltage calibration I got the following values: